mariasr3/pytprot/README.md

 <img src="6om3_complete_nostoich.png" alt="6om3 complex" width="400">

 With the way _pytprot_ fetches the stoichiometry, it is not possible to correctly build the model.
-Nevertheless, if we download one the asymmetric units, which are found in its same PDB page, it can be almost perfectly built with _pytprot_, whenever stoichiometry is provided:
+Nevertheless, if we download one the asymmetric units, which are found in its same PDB page, it can be almost perfectly built with _pytprot_, whenever stoichiometry is provided.

+**Note**: A more detailed analysis of different models built with _pytprot_ is available in the **Theory & Analysis.pdf**.

 ### 4.2.
 Running pytprot from Dash